Tokina AF 17mm f/3.5 AT-X Pro - Review / Lab Test Report - Analysis

 Typical for many wide to ultra-wide lenses the Tokina AF 17mm f/3.5 AT-X Pro

-exhibits some barrel distortions.
-They're relatively pronounced here at about
+exhibits some barrel distortion.
+The issue is relatively pronounced here at about

 1.7% but that's still quite a bit less compared to the Canon standard

 zooms in this range (but not better than the ultra-wide zooms).

 The chart above has a real-world size of about 120x80cm.

 On the EOS 350D with its reduced format (APS-C) the (full format) lens